mono-machines/machine-1-vier-sporen/README.md

 I feel neither a low pass or high pass filter will compliment the musicality of this machine.
 Because of its lofi character I believe finetuning the mid range of the sound will compliment its character.
 No clear design in mind by now, but might be a real feature upgrade.

 # Contents
+The following files are available for you to use (at your own risk).<br>
 1. Kicad files PCB design
 2. Kicad files front panel
 3. iBOM + (sourcing) notes